KevTango/Punch-Activated-Solenoid-Gun/README.md

 # PCB Files

-<p> Inside the files are the schematic, PCB file, Gerber and NC Drill files made with Altium Designer 17.0 </p>
+<p> Inside the files are the schematic and PCB files made with Altium Designer 17.0 </p>

 # Libraries used